 The first time I made these, my family fell in love with them.
 I’m sure it had something to do with all the cheese and the fact that they’re pretty darn delicious.
 But I already knew they like salsa verde-anything because of this tortilla casserole.
 So I took my recipe for lighter chicken enchiladas and swapped out the chicken for beef and chipotle for homemade salsa verde, and these easy and cheesy enchiladas were born.

 The perfect dinner for any night of the week.

 To start, in a large skillet cook 1 pound of ground beef until browned and no longer pink.
-Then drain off the fat and season with 1 teaspoon of both ground cumin and chipotle powder, stirring until combined.
-Next transfer the ground beef mixture to a medium bowl and set off to the side.
+Drain off the fat and season with 1 teaspoon of both ground cumin and chipotle powder, stirring until combined.
+Transfer the ground beef mixture to a medium bowl and set off to the side.

 Then add 1 cup of the creamy salsa verde enchilada sauce into the bowl with the ground beef and stir to combine.

 Next preheat your oven to 400° and then lightly spray a 9×13 baking dish with olive oil spray.
 Now spread 1/2 cup of the enchilada sauce into the bottom of it.

 Add a couple of spoonfuls of the saucy meat mixture onto 1 side of a soft taco size flour tortillas (I used low-carb, but any will work).

 Starting on the side with the beef, roll and place it seam-side down into the pan and repeat with the remaining tortillas and meat mixture.

 Pour the remaining sauce that’s in the skillet over top of the rolled enchiladas.